 DevOps has revolutionized software engineering methodology by unifying development and operations to accelerate software delivery.
 The older-style waterfall approaches to greenfield application development are being put aside as DevOps principles of agility, iteration, continuous delivery, and automation take center stage.

 Modernization must deal with the challenge of transforming millions of lines of existing legacy code, built over decades by dozens, if not hundreds, of engineers, most of whom have moved on or retired altogether.
 Yet outdated approaches such as “rip and replace” are still the default modernization methodology, employing manual rewrites and disjointed automation tools.
-This approach is costly, takes enormous amount of time and resources, and introduces significant risk to the business.
+This approach is costly, takes an enormous amount of time and resources, and introduces significant risk to the business.

 At Synchrony Systems, we believe it’s time to apply the DevOps principles, adopted for greenfield development, to software modernization—or ModOps—to keep pace with the rapid digital transformation.